JeffreyEarly/wave-vortex-model/docs/classes/wvtransform/index.md

 <div class="language-matlab highlighter-rouge"><div class="highlight"><pre class="highlight"><code>classdef WVTransform < handle</code></pre></div></div>

 ## Overview

 The WVTransform subclasses encapsulate data representing the state of the ocean at a given instant in time.
 What makes the WVTransform subclasses special is that the state of the ocean is represented as energetically independent waves and geostrophic motions (vortices).
-These classes can be queried for any ocean state variable including $$u$$, $$v$$, $$w$$, $$\nho$$, $$p$$, but also Ertel PV, relative vorticity, or custom defined state variables.
+These classes can be queried for any ocean state variable including $$u$$, $$v$$, $$w$$, $$\rho$$, $$p$$, but also Ertel PV, relative vorticity, or custom defined state variables.

 The WVTransform is an abstract class and as such you must instatiate one of the concrete subclasses,

 + `WVTransformConstantStratification`
 + `WVTransformHydrostatic`
 + `WVTransformSingleMode`

 ## Topics